OGSarah/iOS-Architecture/Architecture/mvp/README.md

 A document based app removes that argument. `UIDocument` is not a value you render.
 It is a live object with a lifecycle you do not control:

-- Opening is asynchronous and can fail, and the file may be a placeholder that has not downloaded yet
+- Opening is asynchronous and can fail, and the file may be a placeholder that has not downloaded yet.
-- Saving is not something you call, it is something the system decides to do, on its own schedule, by asking you for a snapshot at an arbitrary moment
+- Saving is not something you call, it is something the system decides to do, on its own schedule, by asking you for a snapshot at an arbitrary moment.
-- The document changes state underneath you: `.editingDisabled`, `.savingError`, `.inConflict`, `.closed`, each arriving as a notification rather than a return value
+- The document changes state underneath you: `.editingDisabled`, `.savingError`, `.inConflict`, `.closed`, each arriving as a notification rather than a return value.
-- A conflict means two real versions of the user's work exist at once, and something has to present that choice and then resolve it
+- A conflict means two real versions of the user's work exist at once, and something has to present that choice and then resolve it.
-- The user can rename, move, or delete the file from the browser, from Files, or from another device, while your editor is on screen
+- The user can rename, move, or delete the file from the browser, from Files, or from another device, while your editor is on screen.

 That is a stateful, asynchronous, failure-prone flow driven entirely by things that are not the user tapping.
 A view controller handed that job ends up as a pile of notification observers with layout code between them.
 This project puts all of it behind one `TouchEditorPresenter` and one `DocumentStoring` seam, and the view controller stays a set of outlets and forwarding methods.